mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 ###### Reflection vs Compilation

 As a developer, we are all lazy and would like to simplify everything.
 We usually write code that is pluggable and reusable.
-In the case of data access, what we always do is to create a base implementation (ie: `Repository`) that will contain the CRUD operations.
+In the case of data access, what we always do is to create a base implementation (i.e.: `Repository`) that will contain the CRUD operations.

 ```csharp
 public class RepositoryBase<T> where T : class